Democrats, White House wage coordinated attack on Romney taxes

 In the 2004 presidential campaign, it was the "swift boat" attack ads that became a central theme in the drive to defeat President George W. Bush's Democratic challenger, John Kerry.

-Four years later, when Barack Obama first campaigned for president, some opposition groups challenged his eligibility to run, claiming he was not a "natural born citizen" as required by the U.S. Constitution.
+Four years later, when Barack Obama first campaigned for president, some opposition groups challenged his qualifications to even run, claiming he was not born in the United States, as required by the U.S. Constitution.

 Sometimes the attacks work (2004) and sometimes they do not (2008) and Republicans are banking on Reid's broadside failing.